APA-Technology-Division/urban-and-regional-planning-resources/README.md

 * [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs) - The American Community Survey (ACS) helps local officials, community leaders, and businesses understand the changes taking place in their communities.
 It is the premier source for detailed population and housing information for the United States.
 Additional Information: [Geodata Download](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-data.html)/[Table Data Access](https://data.census.gov/cedsci/)

-* [IPUMS National Historic GIS](https://www.nhgis.org/) -The National Historical Geographic Information System (NHGIS) provides easy access to summary tables and time series of population, housing, agriculture, and economic data, along with GIS-compatible boundary files, for years from 1790 through the present and for all levels of U.S. census geography, including states, counties, tracts, and blocks.
+* [IPUMS National Historic GIS](https://www.nhgis.org/) - The National Historical Geographic Information System (NHGIS) provides easy access to summary tables and time series of population, housing, agriculture, and economic data, along with GIS-compatible boundary files, for years from 1790 through the present and for all levels of U.S. census geography, including states, counties, tracts, and blocks.

 ### Built Environment